fullmetalbrackets/website/content/articles/setup-a-samba-share-on-linux-via-command-line.md

 Let's explain these parameters briefly:

-- Under `[global]` the `workgroup =` parameter is important; you'll need to specify a Workgroup to access the share from Windows.
+- Under `[global]`, the `workgroup =` parameter is important; you'll need to specify a Workgroup to access the share from Windows.
 The default is most likely WORKGROUP unless you changed it on your Windows PC.
 Just make sure it's the same for all the machines you want accessing the share.
+- `netbios name =` is important, you want this to match your server's **hostname**.
+- `security = user` is the default security mode for Samba and the one most compatible with Windows.
+You don't really have to specify this since it's the default, but I like to anyway.
-- `[public]` in brackets sets the share's name to "public."
+- `[public]` within brackets sets the share's name to "public."
+- `path =` will contain the direct path to the directory you want to share.
+- `browsable = yes` allows the share to be accessible from Windows PCs.
-- `writeable = yes` and `read only = no` allows the directories and files in the share to be created, modified, or deleted from other computers that access it.
+- `writable = yes` and `read only = no` allows the directories and files in the share to be created, modified, or deleted from other computers that access it.
-- `security = share` is required in order for Windows to access a Linux
 - `create mask = 0777` and `directory mask = 0777` gives the share and all it's directories/sub-directories full read/write/execute permissions.
-- `force user = nobody` and `force group = nogroup` ensures any Windows PC accessing the share is not logged in as a specific Linux user.
+- `force user = nobody` and `force group = nogroup` ensures any Windows PC accessing the share can do so with without having to login or enter a password.

-Please note that the above is a minimal and <strong>very unsecure</strong> config that should only be used if the Linux machine doing the sharing is secure behind a firewall and only accessible within your network. <strong>Do not use these settings for a publicly-accessible Samba share!!</strong>
+Please note that the above is a minimal and **very unsecure** config that should only be used if the Linux machine doing the sharing is secure behind a firewall and only accessible within your network. **Do not use these settings for a publicly-accessible Samba share!**

-Save the file and quit the editor.
+When you are done with the `smb.conf` file, save it and quit the editor.
 Now let's check that the configuration is valid with the following command:

 ```bash
 testparm